muratk3n/thirdwave/en/README.md

 ---

 I killed it with that stew..
-That'll be one awesome meat dish when it comes out of storage.
+That'll be one awesome dish when it comes out of storage.
 "Low and slow" does it.

 ---